Passing the 1Z0-819 Oracle Certified Professional Java SE 11: preparation and exam experience

 Although I found them pretty late, they helped a lot!
 If you’re reading this: start with them, watch them all, take notes, then test your knowledge with Enthuware, and search for additional articles or videos on weak points!

-Back to being depressed with Enthuware mocks
+Back to failing Enthuware mocks

 How did the OCP certification exam go

-On the whole, I didn’t find many questions to be tricky, like trying to make you fail.
-I only noticed one really b*tchy question* (but it’s really likely that I didn’t notice some and fell into the tricks).
-The exam covers topics really widely and level I questions are well present, while the mocks of Enthuware concentrate a lot on the level II topics and are really tricky.
-I guess the motivation of the mocks is to get you prepared to the highest difficulty so real exam goes smoothly.
-Thus I don’t agree with those who said that difficulty level is equivalent.
+The exam covers a really wide range of topics.
+There were questions clearly related to level I (associate level), while the mocks of Enthuware concentrate only on level II topics and are really tricky.
+I guess the motivation of the mocks is to get you prepared to the highest difficulty. bu then I don’t agree with those who said that difficulty level is equivalent.

 Also worth mentioning that any additional knowledge of general computer science topics like Operating Systems, File Systems, Design Patterns, tech vocabulary… is really a plus, and necessary to completely understand it all.